-Thus, the T1 thread is called from the TScan thread, or major thread crawler, on a download event, so that every time the TScan thread downloads a page 12_n it will pass a call to the T1 thread.
+[0083] Thus, the T1 thread is called from the TS can thread, or major thread crawler, on a download event, so that every time the TS can thread downloads a page 12_n it will pass a call to the T1 thread.
 Once executed, the T1 thread also executes the T2 thread at times, to allow extra search avenues to be followed as discussed further in the following.

-The main role of the T1 thread is thus to explore websites 12_n that may contain search boxes or submit buttons, so as to be able to submit queries to submit fields.
+[0084] The main role of the T1 thread is thus to explore websites 12_n that may contain search boxes or submit buttons, so as to be able to submit queries to submit fields.
 Additional pages 12_n opened via such queries allow further alinks to be identified.
 In turn, such results can be passed back to the backend server (40,48) via thread 'T5' (discussed further in the following) to assist future T3 thread requests (also discussed further in the following).

-A further thread of the client application of the present embodiment shown in Fig. 1, is thread T2.
+[0085] A further thread of the client application of the present embodiment shown in FIG. 1, is thread T2.
 T2 receives results retrieved by thread T1 and thread T3, to be explored/opened further.
 These results are also put into a queue to be given to the TScan thread to explore further, prioritised ahead of other results the TScan thread is generally exploring.
 Thread T2 is called from threads T3 and T1.
 Thread T2 executes by inserting URLs of interest as search origins into the GhttpList grid (see block 47b).
 The T2 thread is thus used to further explore alinks that may contain relevant information to the search terms.
-T2 is also used as a secondary web-crawler to assist the alinks that are being found by thread T0 and passed to thread T3 and T1, which inturn call on thread T2 to look explore further into each such page 12_n.
-If thread T2 finds a relevant result it is inserted into the GhttpList (47b) for further an index of previous searches conducted by other users of client applications in accordance with the present invention (in particular being gathered through thread T5).
-A combination of the keyword, the URL address and location of the keyword on that URL (page number, etc) are stored and ranked appropriately
+T2 is also used as a secondary web-crawler to assist the alinks that are being found by thread T0 and passed to thread T3 and T1, which in-turn call on thread T2 to look explore further into each such page 12,.
+If thread T2 finds a relevant result it is inserted into the GhttpList (47b) for further exploration by the TScan thread.